MachinisteWeb/node-atlas/README.en.md

 you can

-- manage the version `en-gb` directly to the root of `variations/` (as NodeAtlas find nothing in` en-gb` then it uses the values of the root files) and
+- manage the version `en-us` directly to the root of `variations/` (as NodeAtlas find nothing in` en-us` then it uses the values of the root files) and
-- manage the `fr-fr` release in the` fr-fr / `,
+- manage the `fr-fr` release in the` fr-fr/ `,

-thus, if a sentence has not yet translated into a file `fr-fr`, instead of returning an error, NodeAtlas return the root version or the version` en-gb`.
+thus, if a sentence has not yet translated into a file `fr-fr`, instead of returning an error, NodeAtlas return the root version or the version` en-us`.

 #### Each language has its configuration ####